pantheon-systems/pantheon_secrets/docs/example.md

 Please look at the [module documentation](../README.md) if you have not done so yet.

 In this guide we will go over an end to end example on how to setup secrets for a given site and how to use those secrets on a module that integrates with the Key module.
-For this example, we will use the [Sendgrid API](https://www.drupal.org/project/sendgrid_api) module.
+For this example, we will use the [Sendgrid API](https://www.drupal.org/project/sendgrid_api) and [Sendgrid Mailer](https://www.drupal.org/project/sendgrid_mailer) modules.

 ## Prerequisites